EdDataScienceEES/tutorial-HeleneEngler/tut_template.md

 <p align="center"><img src="https://user-images.githubusercontent.com/91228202/145302803-7b022b17-3eca-4274-9c01-db322c0441ce.png" />
 <p align="center"> *Figure 3.
 Stepwise Regression Analysis to determine best subset for plant height.* </p>

+As you can see, this is a bottom-up approach and it comes to a different conclusion, becasue it does not check all the variables.
+If we were to enter the parameters in the `step.model` in a different order, the program might come to an entirely different conclusion.
+This is one of the problems of SRA, and this makes it important to alsways critically evaluate the output of computed SRA results!

 After computing a SRA the residuals of the resulting model have to be checked and you should always consider the output in the light of you knowledge of the studies background.

 <a name="5.
 HRA and SRA: Advantages and Drawbacks"></a>